sjhloco/nornir_validate/README.md

 - **desired_state:** The state you expect the device to be in.
 For example, you could expect that the device has certain OSPF neighbors, specific CDP neighbors or that all ports in a port-channel are up
 - **actual_state:** This is real-time state of the device gathered by connecting to it and scraping the output of show commands

+## Current Validations

+This documents what validations are available for the different device types.

+Guess should be a table???

+ASA

+IOS/IOS-XE

+NXOS

+-MGMT ACL - does not take a port number as used fro mangemment and set ot any port

 ## Installation and Prerequisites

 Clone the repository, create a virtual environment and install the required python packages